adamchainz/django-mysql/docs/status.rst

         >>> GlobalStatus(using='replica1').get('Threads_running')
         47

-    To see the names of all the avaiable variables, refer to the documentation:
+    To see the names of all the available variables, refer to the documentation:
     `MySQL <http://dev.mysql.com/doc/refman/5.6/en/show-status.html>`_ /
     `MariaDB <https://mariadb.com/kb/en/mariadb/show-status/>`_.
 They vary
     based upon server version, plugins installed, etc.